tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 018.md

 	- 47 gold
 	- Badge sewn into his leather in the shape of a black horn, similar to a minotaur horn.
 - The pirate wizard, named [[Freddrick]] tries to convince the group that he is a wandering merchant. [[Sihrr]] convinces him to drop down off the building.
 He is unarmed, a parrot on his arm, and wearing boat shoes..
 He also has a badge with the black horn, but his is on a chain around his neck and it's made of what appears to be a real minotaur horn.
-- He tells us that he was sailing the [[Drann River]] bringing supplies to Emberwood and was waylaid by minotaurs and forced to work for them for a year.
+- He tells us that he was sailing the [[Drann River]] bringing supplies to [[Emberwood Village]] and was waylaid by minotaurs and forced to work for them for a year.
 - He tells us to stay off the river
 - In his pocket [[Keth Darklighter]] finds a decree signed at the bottom by [[Korgoth Blackhorn]] put in charge of putting down a raiding party for [[Buckle Down Row]].
 They were instructed to find the best path down the river to find reinforcements.
 He tells us that for a time he was enslaved but kind of became part of their family.
 - We search his pockets